 When you use the Pomodoro technique, you have a clear measurement of your finite time and your efforts, allowing you to reflect and plan your days more accurately and efficiently.
-With practice, you'll be able to accurately assess how many pomodoros a task will take and build more consistent work habits.
+With practice, you can accurately assess how many pomodoros a task will take and build more consistent work habits.

 Gamifying your productivity